LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/TestingAndDeployment/Deploying.md

 #### Prerequisite steps

-If you have [IP restrictions](https://knowledge.liveperson.com/security-regulations-security-ip-restriction.html) in place, you must whitelist LivePerson's IP addresses; for more information, see [Whitelisting](conversation-builder-interactions-interaction-basics.html#whitelisting).
+If you have [IP restrictions](https://knowledge.liveperson.com/security-regulations-security-ip-restriction.html) in place and you're accessing Conversation Builder from within LiveEngage (i.e., your browser is pointing to the "liveperson.net" domain), you must whitelist LivePerson's IP addresses within LiveEngage.
+You can find these details [here](https://knowledge.liveperson.com/security-regulations-security-configuring-your-firewall.html) in the Knowledge Center.
+However, if you're accessing Conversation Builder directly (i.e., your browser is pointing to the "livepersonai.com" domain), please contact LivePerson Support to obtain the AWS IP addresses to whitelist.

 Also, before you can deploy a bot, you must complete the following, pre-requisite steps in LiveEngage: